-Sign language is a visual means of communicating using gestures, hand movements, body language and facial expressions to communicate, connect with people and give and receive information.
+Sign language is a visual way of communicating where someone uses hand gestures and movements, body language and facial expressions to communicate.

 Makaton symbols can also be used to choose between particular activities in a similar way to using objects of reference and picture symbols.